vindagollc/fx-bharat/README.md

 3. **pypdf** parses SBI's Forex Card PDF when you opt into the SBI source
 4. **SQLAlchemy or PyMongo** persist these rows into your configured backend

+> RBI sometimes blocks automated requests with HTTP 403/418.
+FxBharat now rotates between `www.rbi.org.in` and `rbi.org.in`,
+> refreshes sessions between attempts, and surfaces a clear error if the archive still rejects the request.
+When that happens,
+> retry with a smaller date window or download the Excel manually from the archive page and process it offline.

 The resulting dataset mirrors the RBI reference rates or SBI Forex card tables while keeping a `source` column to distinguish entries.

 ---